 - Shifting implants

 - Nipple and areola malformations

 - Disfigurement such as divots or hollows or prior failed breast reconstructions

 Candidates for Breast Reconstruction Surgery

-The vast majority of woman who undergo a single or double mastectomy are candidates for breast reconstruction.
+The vast majority of women who undergo a single or double mastectomy are candidates for breast reconstruction.
 However, not every woman wants to immediately undergo more surgery and so prefers to delay the decision.
 Less frequently, some patients have such invasive and metastatic disease that delayed reconstruction is the safest option.
 In addition, some women live very happily with a prosthesis and never have reconstructive surgery at all.
 Most patients desire breast reconstruction to restore form and function and continue to look great in their favorite evening dress.

 After surgery, a surgical bra is worn to help minimize swelling and provide support to the reconstructed breast, or breasts.
-A drainage tube is placed so that excess blood and fluid does not accumulate in the tissues.
+A drainage tube is placed so that excess blood and fluid do not accumulate in the tissues.
 Pain and anti-nausea medication are ordered to ensure patient comfort.

-Very specific instructions are provided concerning bathing, eating, when to resume normal activities and when to return for the first post operative visit.
+Very specific instructions are provided concerning bathing, eating, when to resume normal activities and when to return for the first post-operative visit.
 Dr. Lampert makes himself always available so that his patients have peace of mind knowing that they can communicate with him should the need arise between visits.

 Breast reconstruction surgery is the final stage of recovery for women who have lost one or both breasts due to cancer.
 It is physically and emotionally stabilizing for a woman to be able to feel normal when looking into a mirror or shopping for clothes.
 Breast reconstruction can help women enjoy their lives going forward with confidence after surviving breast cancer.